 How Important is the Fit?

 Does fit matter?
 Absolutely.
-A good fit allows you to show off your body in a good way, no matter what shape you’re in.
+A good fit lets you show off your body in a flattering way, no matter what shape you’re in.

 In addition, a great-fitting suit will give you the edge both in your career and with potential mates.